 Designed for snowboarders, but good for all uses.
 Constructed from of top-notch materials, the Giro Balance Snow Goggles have a simple and elegant full frame that will fit every style.
 The 2nd set of lenses that come with the goggles – the Infrared option — is the perfect choice when faced with flat light conditions.
 These lenses are made by Zeiss, an expert lens make for everything from cameras to binoculars.
 They know what they are doing.
 The Yellow lens has an 84% VLT, offering increased contrast which makes it optimal for flat, low light conditions and even night skiing.
 The Vivid lens give you additional contrast so you can see bumps or slick spots better.
 This lens option has a blue flash coating that enhances contrast and makes it a great candidate when choosing a pair of goggles perfect for flat light.
 Some actually say that the contrast is a little much if you are not in flat light, so there are great lenses to have on hand, along with your regular goggles for clear days.
-Find here.
+Find here on Amazon.

 What is Flat Light in Skiing?